-Liquidity provisions such as repurchase/redemption of units
+Liquidity provisions such as listing, repurchase, redemption.

-Being an open-ended scheme, the units are not proposed to be listed on any stock exchange.
-However, the Trustee reserves the right to list the units as and when open-end Schemes are permitted to be listed under the Regulations, and if the Trustee considers it necessary in the interest of unitholders of the Scheme.
+Being an open ended scheme, the units are not proposed to be listed on any stock exchange.
+However, the Trustee reserves the right to list the units as and when open ended Schemes are permitted to be listed under the Regulations, and if the Trustee considers it necessary in the interest of unitholders of the Scheme.
+The redemption or repurchase proceeds shall be transferred to the unitholders within 3 working Days from the date of redemption or repurchase.